thoughtspot/rest-api-sdk/PYTHON_GENERIC_LIB/doc/controllers/user.md

 # Search Users

-To get the details of a specific user account or all users in the ThoughtSpot system, use this endpoint.
-If no input is provided, then all user are included in the response.
+To get the details of a specific user account or all users in the ThoughtSpot system use this end point.
+If no inputs are provided, then all user are included in the response.

 ```python
 def search_users(self,